Last Updated on September 10, 2025

 Where to Find the DOT Code on the Tire

 It’s not always easy to find the tire DOT code.
-There aren’t regulations on where the manufacturer has to place the information, so you may need to look at multiple sides of your tires before finding the numbers.
+While all tires sold in the U.S. must have this code, there aren’t regulations on where the manufacturer has to place the information, so you may need to look at multiple sides of your tires before finding the numbers.
 However, the identification information is usually on the inner sidewall of tires.

 Tires-Easy Tire Age Warranty